Founding Date: 2/1/1994

 Name Changed to North Branch Land Trust on 6/5/2000

-In 1995 a couple from Maryland expressed an interest in placing a conservation easement on their 43-acre family property in Luzerne County near Shickshinny.
-The Back Mountain group worked with the couple to accomplish their wishes and two dreams became a reality – the landowners’ and the Land Trust’s.
+In 1995, a couple from Maryland expressed an interest in placing a conservation easement on their 43-acre family property in Luzerne County near Shickshinny.
+The Back Mountain group worked with the couple to accomplish their wishes and two dreams became a reality.

-The Land Trust hired its first professional, Linda Thoma, in 1996.
-Linda stills serves the Land Trust as its Director of Operations.
-By 1997 the Land Trust had completed its second conservation easement, this one on 37 acres bordering Mehoopany Creek in Wyoming County.
+The Land Trust hired its first professional staff person in 1996.
+By 1997, the Land Trust had completed its second conservation easement, this one on 37 acres bordering Mehoopany Creek in Wyoming County.

 Going forward North Branch will continue to work to conserve key natural land assets in the region and conduct community outreach in an effort to educate citizens on the importance of natural areas, open space, and smart development practices.
 With continued support from the community and an eye on the mission of conserving the lands that sustain us, North Branch Land Trust looks to a bright future.

 For additional information about North Branch Land Trust, land conservation in general, or about protecting your land in perpetuity, please contact NBLT via email at email@example.com or call the office at 570 696-5545